bucorel/waf/README.md

 # WAF
-Web Application Framework is a lightweight PHP framework to create simple MVC applications and REST APIs
+Web Application Framework is a lightweight PHP framework to create simple MVC web applications and REST APIs.